 Here are some ways to keep your kids moving at home:

-- Incorporate physical activity into the daily routine.
+- Make physical activity part of the daily routine.
 From household chores to an after-dinner walk, keep your family active every day.

 - Allow enough time for free play.
 Kids can burn more calories and have more fun when left to their own devices.
 Playing tag, riding bikes around the neighborhood, and building snowmen are fun and healthy.